h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 **How should I format my SVMLight data before importing?**

 The data must be formatted as a sorted list of unique integers, the column indices must be >= 1, and the columns must be in ascending order.

 ---

+**What date and time formats does H2O support?**

+H2O is set to auto-detect two major data/time formats.
+Because many data time formats are ambiguous (e.g. 01/02/03), general data time detection is not used.

+The first format is for dates formatted as yyyy-MM-dd.
+Year is a four-digit number, the month is a two-digit number ranging from 1 to 12, and the day is a two-digit value ranging from 1 to 31.
+This format can also be followed by a space and then a time (specified below).

+The second date format is for dates formatted as dd-MMM-yy.
+Here the day must be one or two digits with a value ranging from 1 to 31.
+The month must be either a three-letter abbreviation or the full month name but is not case sensitive.
+The year must be either two or four digits.
+In agreement with [POSIX](https://en.wikipedia.org/wiki/POSIX) standards, two-digit dates >= 69 are assumed to be in the 20th century (e.g. 1969) and the rest are part of the 21st century.
+This date format can be followed by either a space or colon character and then a time.
+The '-' between the values is optional.

+Times are specified as HH:mm:ss.
+HH is a two-digit hour and must be a value between 0-23 (for 24-hour time) or 1-12 (for a twelve-hour clock). mm is a two-digit minute value and must be a value between 0-59. ss is a two-digit second value and must be a value between 0-59.
+This format can be followed with either milliseconds, nanoseconds, and/or the cycle (i.e. AM/PM).
+If milliseconds are included, the format is HH:mm:ss:SSS.
+If nanoseconds are included, the format is HH:mm:ss:SSSnnnnnn.
+H2O only stores fractions of a second up to the millisecond, so accuracy may be lost.
+Nanosecond parsing is only included for convenience.
+Finally, a valid time can end with a space character and then either "AM" or "PM".
+For this format, the hours must range from 1 to 12.
+Within the time, the ':' character can be replaced with a '.' character.

+---

+**How does H2O handle name collisions/conflicts in the dataset?**

+If there is a name conflict (for example, column 48 isn't named, but C48 already exists), then the column name in concatenated to itself until a unique name is created.
+So for the previously cited example, H2O will try renaming the column to C48C48, then C48C48C48, and so on until an unused name is generated.

+---